apache/tvm/python/tvm/contrib/relay_viz/README.md

 3. https://discuss.tvm.apache.org/t/rfc-visualizing-relay-program-as-graph/4825/17

 ## TODO
+1. Refactor plotter.
+Delegate plotting to another class.
-1. Display more information when the zoom-level is large enough (currently only node_type is displayed.)
+2. Display more information when the zoom-level is large enough (currently only node_type is displayed.)
  - Need to give each attribute priority, though...
  - Simple user interface to configure this priority.
-2. Get rid of networkx dependency.
-3. Hopefully, get rid of graphviz-dev dependency.
- - Maybe use pydot instead of graphviz(python module)
-4. Interactive legend.
+3. Interactive legend.